 If you live for secret waterfalls in off the beaten track locations, Buddong Falls is the place for you.
-Close to the Sugarpine Walk and located in Kosciuszko National Park, the trip here can be combined with other spectacular sights along the fringes of the Snowy Mountains.
+Located in Kosciuszko National Park, the trip here can be combined with other spectacular sights along the fringes of the Snowy Mountains.
 With a campsite close to the falls, only a short walk to the lookouts and the promise of no phone reception, Buddong Falls is the perfect weekend escape.

 - Beautiful cascades and two incredible waterfalls